Mary Plush Shuler -- Cordova

+Visitation will be held from 2 to 7 p.m.
+Saturday, July 24.

-Due to COVID-19, the family is accepting limited guests at the residence, 385 Riley Road, Cordova, between the hours of 4-8 p.m. daily.
+Due to COVID-19, the family is accepting limited guests at the residence, 385 Riley Road, Cordova, between the hours of 4 and 8 p.m. daily.
 Masks are required when visiting the residence.
-Condolences may also be expressed via telephone to her daughter, Barbara P. Ellison, at 803-536-0854 or Simmons Funeral Home and Crematory of Orangeburg.
+Condolences may also be expressed via telephone to her daughter, Barbara P. Ellison, at 803-536-0854, or Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent to www.simmonsfuneralhome.com.